 Back pay totals your unpaid hours times your hourly wage.
 For example, if your hourly wage is $15 an hour and you worked 30 hours “off the clock” but were not paid for it, you’ll receive $450 in back pay.

-When your employer’s violation affects many employees, you may consider initiating a claim under California’s Private Attorney General Act (PAGA).
+If your employer’s violation affects many employees, you may consider initiating a claim under California’s Private Attorney General Act (PAGA).
 This law allows California employees to ban together and act on behalf of themselves, other employees, and the State of California to enforce the Labor Code.

-When you take the initiative to pursue this type of action, you have the right to recover a portion of the penalties collected by the State of California.
+Employees who take the initiative to pursue this type of civil suit have the right to recover a portion of the penalties collected by the State of California.

 Ottinger Employment Lawyers Can Defend Your Rights

 If you’re concerned about an employer’s late paychecks, it’s wise to consult with an employment lawyer.
 An attorney can assess your case and determine what type of action is most appropriate for your circumstances.

 If you decide to go to court, an experienced lawyer can help you prepare your case and ensure that you’re getting the maximum amount of recovery under California’s labor laws.